weilingx46/workshop-sassy-hugo/README.md

 ### Partials

-As mentioned above, partial templates can be used in building other other templates.
+As mentioned above, partial templates can be used in building other templates.
 Open up `themes/theme-name/layouts/partials/header.html` and let's make a partial to store the header for our html documents.